Baade History, Family Crest & Coats of Arms

 The surname Baade was first found in Austria, where the name became noted for its many branches within the region, each house acquiring a status and influence which was envied by the princes of the region.
 In their later history the name became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.
 Literally the name referred to the owner of a health or bathing resort, who was often himself a physician.

-Important Dates for the Baade family
+Early History of the Baade family

 This web page shows only a small excerpt of our Baade research.
 Another 174 words (12 lines of text) covering the years 1778, 1795, 1808, and 1841 are included under the topic Early Baade History in all our PDF Extended History products and printed products wherever possible.

 Baade Spelling Variations

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Baade include Beder, Bader, Bad, Bade, Baderr, Badder, Baader, Baade, Badenius (Latin), Bading and many more.